abhinavsingh/proxy.py/README.md

 options:
-  -h, --help            show this help message and exit --threadless          Default: True.
+  -h, --help            show this help message and exit --tunnel-hostname TUNNEL_HOSTNAME
+                        Default: None.
+Remote hostname or IP address to which SSH tunnel will be established.
+  --tunnel-port TUNNEL_PORT
+                        Default: 22.
+SSH port of the remote host.
+  --tunnel-username TUNNEL_USERNAME
+                        Default: None.
+Username to use for establishing SSH tunnel.
+  --tunnel-ssh-key TUNNEL_SSH_KEY
+                        Default: None.
+Private key path in pem format --tunnel-ssh-key-passphrase TUNNEL_SSH_KEY_PASSPHRASE
+                        Default: None.
+Private key passphrase --tunnel-remote-port TUNNEL_REMOTE_PORT
+                        Default: 8899.
+Remote port which will be forwarded locally for proxy.
+  --threadless          Default: True.
 Enabled by default on Python 3.8+ (mac,
                         linux).
 When disabled a new thread is spawned to handle each client connection.